 In this module you will develop an understanding of current issues in management accounting and related social, organisational and international influences.
 You will look at performance management and investment appraisal in an international context, perspectives on culture, control and accountability, and the transition to a knowledge and service-based business environment.
 You will consider the differences in management accounting across countries, and examine issues in the context of the private sector and new public management, making comparisons between the two.

 Foundations of Financial Management

-In this module, you will develop your analytical and technical research skills so that you are better prepared to undertake assignments and your dissertation.
-You will look at approaches to management research and the assumptions upon which they are based, and consider how to critically evaluate primary and secondary data sources.
+In this module you will develop your analytical research skills so that you are better prepared for your dissertation project.
+You will look at approaches to research in accounting and financial management and the assumptions upon which they are based, and consider how to critically evaluate primary and secondary data sources.
 You will examine how to choose appropriate quantitative and qualitative research methods for data collection and subsequent analysis, and how to conduct research in a systematic and critical reflective manner.
 You will also analyse the ethical implications of research investigations and their impact upon findings.